gvwilson/sensibleadventures/nardica/nardica.md

 Tiny lights danced briefly across the silvery rectangle in his left template.
 He looked up as an angry drone buzzed overhead.
 Another followed it a moment later.
-"Come on---they've called for reinforcements.
+"Come on---the Marines have called for reinforcements.
 We'd be better of somewhere else when they arrive."

 Wales led her out the other end of the alley